Clark Johnson: Alpha House

 In 2013, Johnson starred as Sen. Robert Bettencourt (R-PA) in Amazon's Alpha House, a political comedy written by Doonesbury creator Garry Trudeau.
 Along with John Goodman, Johnson plays one of four Republican senators living together in a house on Capitol Hill.
 Johnson also directed the season finale for the show's first season.
 Johnson spent the summer of 2014 filming season two.

 Directing

 Johnson's other directing credits include the big-screen releases The Sentinel (2006) and S.W.A.T.
 (2003), and episodes of Third Watch as well as the HBO original production Boycott (2001), a project which he helmed and in which he also acted.
 He also directed the first episodes of Seasons 1 and 2 of the 2005 mini-series Sleeper Cell.
-He also directed the first and last episodes of The Shield, along with other episodes of that series.
+He directed the first and last episodes of The Shield, along with other episodes of that series.
+He directed two episodes of the Marvel Cinematic Universe series Luke Cage (2016-2018).

 Johnson directed the pilot episode of the FX drama Lights Out.
 The series stars fellow The Wire cast members Pablo Schreiber and Reg E. Cathey and focuses on a retired heavyweight boxing champion.

 Johnson is a guest instructor at HB Studio.